openharmony/docs/en/application-dev/reference/apis/js-apis-notificationManager.md

 isNotificationEnabled(bundle: BundleOption, callback: AsyncCallback\<boolean\>): void

 Checks whether notification is enabled for a specified application.
-This API uses a promise to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Notification.Notification